jmaczan/gpt/README.md

 # gpt

-Generative Pre-trained Transformer from scratch
+Generative Pre-trained Transformer in PyTorch

+work in progress